macadmins/SplashBuddy/README.md

 domain is io.fti.CasperSplash

+I recommend installing a plist in /Library/Preferences/io.fti.CasperSplash.plist Unfortunately, the timing a profile will be pushed is not guaranteed.

 The following example will:
 - Set the base path to `/Library/CasperSplash`
 - Will run the script `/Library/CasperSplash/postInstall.sh` when user click on "Continue"